 Armani's future in focus as group denies any interest in Ferrari tie-up

-Speculation over the future of Italian fashion group Armani came to the fore on Wednesday after the Milanese brand said it had no interest in a tie-up with luxury sports car maker Ferrari (RACE.MI), as proposed in a plan by investment banks.
+MILAN (Reuters) - Speculation over the future of Italian fashion group Armani came to the fore on Wednesday after the Milanese brand said it had no interest in a tie-up with luxury sports car maker Ferrari, as proposed in a plan by investment banks.

 Succession plans at the firm founded by 86-year-old designer Giorgio Armani, known as King Giorgio in the fashion world, have long been the subject of speculation.

-On Wednesday, Italy's Il Sole 24 Ore newspaper said investments banks, which it did not name, had pitched a plan envisaging a merger of Armani and Ferrari to Exor (EXOR.MI), the holding company of Italy's Agnelli family and the main investor in Ferrari.
+On Wednesday, Italy’s Il Sole 24 Ore newspaper said investments banks, which it did not name, had pitched a plan envisaging a merger of Armani and Ferrari to Exor, the holding company of Italy’s Agnelli family and the main investor in Ferrari.

 Under the scheme Armani, by merging his company into Ferrari, would become the second-largest investor in the Formula 1 car maker.
 The paper said both Armani and Exor had ruled out such a plan.